 public class SimpleFileNamePatternFAR extends SimpleFileNamePattern

-SimpleFileNamePattern
+SimpleFileNamePattern class

 imposing the following rules: